-Configure how long deleted patient and user records are retained before permanent removal.
-Learn about retention period settings and manual database cleanup procedures.
+Configure how long deleted patient, entry, and user records are retained before permanent removal.
+Learn about deletion policies, recovery, retention period settings, and database cleanup procedures.

-This article explains how to configure the retention period and how to manually remove expired records from the database when needed.
+This article explains the deletion levels, how to recover deleted records, how to configure the retention period, and how expired records are cleaned up.

 By default, deleted records are retained for 120 months (10 years) before becoming eligible for permanent removal.
 This default applies to: